 Before you jump in head first, you should probably make sure that you have at least a basic grasp of what the individual components inside of your PC do and how they function together to make it all work.
 If you don’t care about this stuff, well, you should still read this section anyways!

 I’ve also put together a checklist that you can use to make sure you’ve got all of the basic components that you need, you can download it by right clicking this link and clicking “save link as…”.

-Your CPU, or processor, is essentially the brain of your computer, it tells everything what to do, and when to do it… most of the time.
-It’s easily one of the most important parts of your PC as it affects both your general use speed and gaming performance.
+Your CPU, or processor, is essentially the brain of your computer.
+It tells everything what to do, and when to do it… most of the time.
+It’s easily one of the most important parts of a gaming PC as it affects both your general use speed and gaming performance.